 Discuss this preprint

-Introduction: Throughout life, the characteristics of a woman's pelvic floor change due to physiological changes, including pregnancy, childbirth and menopause.
+Introduction: Throughout life, the characteristics of a woman’s pelvic floor change due to physiological changes, including pregnancy, childbirth and menopause.
 These changes can predispose them to pelvic floor dysfunction.
-Objectives: To develop a linguistically and psychometrically adapted Portuguese (European) version of the Pelvic Floor Distress Inventory (PFDI-20) and Pelvic Floor Impact Questionnaire (PFIQ-7), for assessing symptoms and quality of life in women with pelvic floor dys-function.
-Methods: A translation method was applied to convert the PFDI-20 and PFIQ-7 into (European) Portuguese, and their validity and reliability were tested.
-The Portuguese versions were completed by 287 women.
-Internal consistency (IC) was assessed by Cronbach's alpha (CA).
-Descriptive statistics and tests for inference were applied: Spearman's correlation (r) and Student's t-test.
-Results: The Portuguese ver-sions of PFDI-20 and PFIQ-7 were effectively translated and adjusted, revealing excel-lent internal consistency, as reflected in Cronbach's alpha values of 0.853 for PFDI-20 and 0.937 for PFIQ-7.
-No Ceiling Effect was observed, while a Floor Effect was identi-fied in both Portuguese versions of the PFDI-20 (5.2%) and PFIQ-7 (41.5%).
+Objectives: To develop a linguistically and psychometrically adapted Portuguese (European) version of the Pelvic Floor Distress Inventory (PFDI-20) and Pelvic Floor Impact Questionnaire (PFIQ-7), for assessing symptoms and quality of life in women with pelvic floor dysfunction.
+Methods: This cross-cultural study used a translation method, followed by an assessment of the validity and reliability of the instruments.
+The Portuguese versions of the PFDI-20 and PFIQ-7 were completed by 287 women (33.47 ± 8.2 years).
+To assess reliability, internal consistency was evaluated using Cronbach’s alpha (CA).
+Descriptive statistical analysis was applied for sociodemographic and clinical characterization, as well as questionnaire scoring.
+Spearman’s correlation (r) and Student’s t-test were used to analyze criterion and construct validity.
+Results: The Portuguese versions of PFDI-20 and PFIQ-7 were effectively translated and adjusted, revealing excellent internal consistency, as reflected in Cronbach’s alpha values of 0.853 for PFDI-20 and 0.937 for PFIQ-7.
+No Ceiling Effect was observed, while a Floor Effect was identified in both Portuguese versions of the PFDI-20 (5.2%) and PFIQ-7 (41.5%).
 Significant correlations were established between the instruments and five questions.
-Conclusion: The Portuguese versions of the PFDI-20 and PFIQ-7 showed adequate psychometric characteristics and are valid for use in the Portuguese population.
+Conclusions: The Portuguese versions of the PFDI-20 and PFIQ-7 showed adequate psychometric characteristics and are valid for use in the Portuguese population.